Gov. Ricketts’ Independence Day Statement

 LINCOLN – Today, Governor Pete Ricketts issued the following statement in observance of Independence Day:

-“For Americans, Independence Day is a celebration of freedom filled with family, friends, parades, barbecues, and fireworks.
-While this is a fun-filled holiday, it is also an opportunity to remember the sacrifices that have safeguarded our liberty through many generations.
-On this 241st anniversary of the signing of the Declaration of Independence, let us honor the brave men and women who fight to preserve the rights, liberties, and freedoms that we cherish.
-As our great President Ronald Reagan said: ‘Freedom is never more than one generation away from extinction.
+“We’re blessed to live in the greatest nation the world has ever seen.
+On the Fourth of July, we’re reminded of the freedoms we enjoy and the sacrifices that have sustained them.
+This Independence Day will look different, without the usual parades and large community celebrations.
+However, the significance of the day remains as powerful as ever.
+This weekend, let’s reflect on the words of President Ronald Reagan: ‘Freedom is never more than one generation away from extinction.
 We didn’t pass it to our children in the bloodstream.
-It must be fought for, protected and handed on for them to do the same.’
+It must be fought for, protected, and handed on for them to do the same.’”

-“Susanne, the kids, and I wish everyone a fun and joyous Independence Day with their family and loved ones.
-Remember to travel safely during this holiday season.
-Please buckle up, be safe, and don’t drink and drive.”
+“Susanne, the kids, and I wish everyone a fun and safe Independence Day.
+As you celebrate this weekend, be sure to buckle up, go the speed limit, and avoid drinking and driving.
+Also, remember to social distance when in public.”

-On Independence Day, Governor Ricketts will participate in Fourth of July parades in Omaha, Ralston, Seward, and Central City.